YogeshRathee512/MRI-Scan-CNN/README.md

 Whereas recall might be more important because it's important to catch as many positive cases as possible, even if it leads to some false positives.

 <img width="326" alt="image" src="https://github.com/user-attachments/assets/1c29c17a-8ed6-462d-8951-4a6ff8a162d6">
+Building a resblock that will be used while making U-NET From Scratch for Image Segmentation.
+Resblock generally has residual connection which are used to maintain input signal these residual connections enable as to make very deep residual networks .
 <img width="653" alt="image" src="https://github.com/user-attachments/assets/50d1593a-1591-4889-90b4-81589aff53d6">
 <img width="362" alt="image" src="https://github.com/user-attachments/assets/b72b93d3-43ae-459b-91ba-9e543db55377">
 ![Uploading image.png…]()